RasaHQ/financial-demo/README.md

-# Financial Services Demo Bot
+# ixo Assistant
-This is a demo bot for financial services.
+This is the reference contextual AI assistant for ixo networks.

 ## To install the dependencies: